exogen/graphql-markdown/README.md

 * **`prologue`**: Markdown content to include after the title.
 * **`epilogue`**: Markdown content to include after everything else.
 * **`printer`**: A function to handle each line of output, defaults to `console.log`.
-* **`headingLevel`**: The initial heading level at which to render Markdown sections in the output, defaults to 1.
-Use this if you are using `updateFile` to embed the output in a larger document with other sections.
+* **`headingLevel`**: The initial level at which to render Markdown headings in the output, defaults to 1.
+Use this if you are using `updateSchema` to embed the output in a larger document with other sections.
 * **`unknownTypeURL`**: A string or function to determine the URL for linking to types that aren’t found in the schema being rendered.
 This may be the case if you’re rendering the result of `diffSchema()`, for example.
 String values will